rlondner/mongodb-3.6-hols/json-schemas/HOL-PART4.md

         }
     })
     ```

+    In the schema above, note that the `mailing_address` property is no longer declared in the top-level `properties` section.
+Instead, it's declared in the `properties` section of the `graduated` dependency.
-1. Run the following commands to test the new JSON schema:
+1. To test this new schema, run the following commands to test the updated JSON schema:

     ```javascript
     db.students.insertOne({name: "Alena Weber",